Beth Ricanati, MD, is a women’s health and wellness physician. You can visit her website for more prescriptions for healthy living.

-I thought that the pillars of optimal health were threefold: nutrition, exercise and stress management.
-Now I believe in a fourth.
-Sleep.
-Sleep – enough of it, and especially enough good sleep (deep, restorative REM sleep).
+I thought the pillars of optimal health were threefold: nutrition, exercise and stress management.
+Now I believe in a fourth – sleep.
+Enough of it, and especially enough good sleep (deep, restorative REM sleep).
 Sleep restores our body clock.
 It restores our energy levels.
-It even helps keep us combat chronic disease.
-I now think of sleep as another tool in my arsenal to stay healthy.
+It even helps us combat chronic disease.
+I now think of sleep as another essential tool in my arsenal to stay healthy.
 Current guidelines recommend adults sleep 7-9 hours every night.
 Many of us (ahem, most of us) don’t meet these recommended guidelines.

 Not getting enough sleep interferes with our hormones.
-Specifically, we have a built-in good stress response that releases hormones such as cortisol and epinephrine.
-These hormones help in the moment.
-Known as the ‘flight or fight’ mechanism (the sympathetic nervous system), this stress response has kept us safe for millennia.
-Our busy lives today – and accompanying lack of sleep – can cause a chronic stress response.
-In turn, our adrenal glands’ release of stress hormones, such as cortisol and epinephrine, increases.
-Too much is too much.
-As a result, health problems – such as rapid heart rate, a rise in blood sugar and even a rise in blood pressure – occur when this mechanism is chronically engaged.
+Specifically, we have a built-in stress response that releases hormones such as cortisol and epinephrine which are helpful in the moment a stressful event occurs.
+Known as the “flight or fight” mechanism (the sympathetic nervous system), this stress response has kept us safe for millennia.
+Today, though, our busy lives – and accompanying lack of sleep – can cause a chronic stress response.
+In turn, our adrenal glands have to release even more stress hormones.
+This chronic engagement of our sympathetic nervous system can lead to health problems like rapid heart rate, a rise in blood sugar, and even a rise in blood pressure.

 Getting a good night’s sleep can help.

 We don’t usually think about sleep until we haven’t had enough of it!
 How many times have you found yourself just lying there, watching the clock?
 How many times have you hit the snooze button in the morning?
 Repeatedly.
 Fortunately, there’s a lot that goes into a good night’s sleep, even before your head hits the pillow.
 Good nightly habits can make all the difference.
 We doctors call it “sleep hygiene,” and it’s way more effective than counting sheep.